laxman872/cybersecurity-notes/README.md

 ---

 ## 🎯 Executive Summary
 The objective of this assessment was to evaluate authentication resilience, access control boundaries, and input sanitization mechanisms.
-Two high-impact vulnerabilities were identified and validated using proof-of-concept (PoC) exploits.
+Three distinct vulnerabilities spanning Critical, High, and Medium severity tiers were identified and validated using proof-of-concept (PoC) exploits.

 ---